About Me

 I am drawn to ceramics as objects in their own right, and to the space they occupy between function and art.
 I find the process of transforming earth into an object of beauty completely absorbing.
 A defining quality of a handmade piece is its singularity: the visible human imprint gives each work its own character and presence.
 There is a connection between maker and object, which is renewed when the piece finds its owner.

-Some of my work is available to buy direct from my online shop page.
+A selection of my work is available to buy direct from my online shop page.

 I also exhibit at various craft fairs and ceramics shows throughout the year.
 Check out my events page for details.